Applicable Tax Laws

 The taxation of estates in Germany is codified in the Inheritance and Gift Tax Act (Erbschafts- und Schenkungsteuergesetz) - hereinafter ErbSt.
 Additionally, other German tax laws, such as the German General Fiscal Code (Abgabenordnung) - hereinafter AO - and the Valuation Act (Bewertungsgesetz)- hereinafter BewG apply.

-Please note: Germany has tax treaties with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark and Switzerland, that may preclude Germany from imposing inheritance tax.
+Please note: Germany has tax treaties with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark, and Switzerland, that may preclude Germany from imposing inheritance tax.
+Whether Germany is precluded from imposing inheritance tax under such a Treaty is out of the scope of this article.
+For more information on the Germany-U.S. Estate and Gift Tax Treaty, please check our other publications on German-American Inheritance Law.

 General Concept of the German Inheritance Tax

-Germany does not levy an estate tax (Nachlasssteuer) but an inheritance tax (Erbschaftsteuer).
-In contrast to an estate tax, an inheritance tax does not attach to the estate itself but instead is imposed on the acquisition (Erwerb) of the beneficiary.
+Germany does not levy estate tax (Nachlasssteuer) but inheritance tax (Erbschaftsteuer).
+In contrast to estate tax, inheritance tax is imposed on the taxable acquisition (Erwerb) of the beneficiary and not the estate (Nachlass).
 See § 1 ErbStG.
 Accordingly, the beneficiary must pay the German inheritance taxes on all transfers received.
 See § 20 ErbStG.

-Germany has a unified inheritance and gift tax systems: Gratuitous transfers upon death or inter vivos , in particular a gift (Schenkung) between the same persons within 10 years are aggregated and the tax is (re-) calculated based on the aggregated taxable acquisition.
+Germany has a unified inheritance and gift tax system: Gratuitous transfers upon death or inter vivos, in particular a gift (Schenkung) between the same persons within 10 years, are aggregated and the tax is (re-) calculated based on the aggregated taxable acquisition.
 See § 14 ErbStG.

-Example: A makes a lifetime gift to his sole child in 2010 and dies in 2019 leaving his estate to his child, the value of both transfers is aggregated in order to calculate the tax.
+Example: A makes a lifetime gift to his only child in 2010 and dies in 2019, leaving his estate to his child; the value of both transfers is aggregated in order to calculate the tax.

 This can be used to minimize the applicable tax.